-Legend of Bonderam goes back to the days of Portuguese rule when the property disputes were sorted out by using the flags to mark the territories.
+The legend of Bonderam goes back to the days of Portuguese rule.
+When the property disputes were sorted out by using the flags to mark the territories.
 Now, the mock disputes are performed as a memory of those days.
-Bonderam is also known as the festival of flags at times and the parade is called flag parade.
+Bonderam Festival is also known as the festival of flags at times and the parade is called flag parade.
 Novidade follows a day after Bonderam when the priest blesses the new crop and a feast follows.

 If you happen to be in Goa, at the end of August, visiting Divar Island for the festival is highly recommended.

 Video of Bonderam Festival at Divar Island, Goa

 Watch the video, get a glimpse of the festival at Divar Island, Goa.